xp-dv/eeprom-programmer-stm32/README.md

 This is a UART-controlled AT28C16 EEPROM programmer based on the STM32 NUCLEO-F303K8 microcontroller.

 ## Parallel Read/Write Circuit
-Two shift registers enable parallel read and write of the AT28C16 EEPROM using only 12 pins, thus allowing the use of the small-footprint, breadboard-compatible NUCLEO-F303K8 microcontroller.
+The AT28C16 EEPROM Programmer uses parallel addressing and two serial shift registers to enable read and write of the AT28C16 EEPROM using only 12 pins, thus allowing the use of the small-footprint, breadboard-compatible NUCLEO-F303K8 microcontroller.

 ### Component List
 * STM32 NUCLEO-F303K8 Microcontroller